ForEvolve/forevolve.github.io/_posts/en/2022/2022-05-29-microservices-architecture-exerpt.md

 -   What are microservices?
 -   An introduction to event-driven architecture

-_This article is excerpted from [An Atypical ASP.NET Core 6 Design Patterns Guide {% include AmazonAssociateLogoSpan.html %}](https://adpg.link/buycom6), by Carl-Hugo Marcotte._<!--more-->
+_This article is an excerpt from my book, [An Atypical ASP.NET Core 6 Design Patterns Guide {% include AmazonAssociateLogoSpan.html %}](https://adpg.link/buycom6)._<!--more-->

 ## What are microservices?